High Oxalate Foods – Low-Oxalate Diet Tips

 3. How do you flush oxalate out of your body?

-Drinking plenty of water helps keep urine diluted, which lowers urinary oxalate concentrations and reduces the risk of kidney stone formation.
+Drinking plenty of water helps keep urine diluted, lowering urinary oxalate concentrations and reducing the risk of kidney stone formation.
 Adequate hydration also promotes frequent urination, which helps excrete oxalic acid.

 4. What are the symptoms of too much oxalate?